Thursday, May 16, 2019

 -"And on the seventh day God finished his work that he had done, and he rested on the seventh day from all his work that he had done.
 So God blessed the seventh day and made it holy, because on it God rested from all his work that he had done in creation."
 (English Standard Version)

-*The Seventh-Day Adventist rendering of this passage makes the seventh day a day of creation when the process was actually completed on the sixth.
-The Sabbath is introduced prior to the time when the Bible itself reveals that day (Exodus 16).
+*The Seventh-Day Adventist rendering of this passage makes the seventh day a day of creation, but the process was actually completed on the sixth.
+The day on which God is said to have "rested" is not the Sabbath.
+The Clear Word Bible wrongly introduces the day of rest prior to the time when the Hebrew Scriptures themselves reveal that day.
+God gave the Sabbath to the Jews wandering in the wilderness from Egypt (Exodus 16).

 -"But Rachel didn’t survive the birth, and as she was dying, she named her baby Benoni, which means Son of My Sorrow, but Jacob renamed the baby Benjamin, meaning Son of My Right Hand."
 (Clear Word Bible)